E CARDS BASEBALL

 The main e-card providers also kept innovating and differentiating their offerings.
 In the late 2010s, Topps launched a platform called Topps BUNT which structured e-cards more like a strategic mobile video game.
 Users could build virtual teams of players and compete against others.
 Similarly, Panini’s flagship app Panini Digital shifted to focus more on the competitive and social aspects of collecting through features like player challenges and league play.

-Read also: REPRINT BASEBALL CARDS VALUE
+Read also: HIGHEST VALUE 1972 TOPPS BASEBALL CARDS

 Such innovations helped attract a new generation of younger fans to the hobby through e-cards.
 Where physical cards may have seemed daunting or expensive to get into, the free and accessible nature of e-card platforms lowered barriers significantly.
 They also gamified the traditionally solo collecting experience into a more interactive social one.